 Setting up a GmbH or UG

-Tax advice when setting up a corporation, especially a GmbH or Unternehmergesellschaft (UG haftungsbeschränkt).
+Tax advice when setting up a German corporation, in particular a GmbH or Unternehmergesellschaft haftungsbeschränkt.

-Corporations have independent tax obligations from the beginning.
-Corporate income tax, trade tax, VAT, bookkeeping, annual accounts and managing-director remuneration should be structured early.
+Corporations have their own tax obligations from the outset.
+Corporate income tax, trade tax, VAT, bookkeeping, annual accounts and managing director remuneration should be structured early.

 Tax features of a corporation

 A GmbH or UG is a separate legal entity.
-It is itself a taxable person and files its own tax returns.
-Taxation of the company must be separated from taxation of the shareholders.
+It is a taxpayer in its own right and files its own tax returns.
+The taxation of the company must be separated from the taxation of its shareholders.

 Taxation of the company

 The profit of a GmbH or UG is subject to corporate income tax.
-Trade tax usually also applies.
-The company is registered and assessed separately for tax purposes.
+In addition, trade tax usually applies.
+The company must be registered and assessed separately for tax purposes.

 No personal allowance

-Corporations are deemed commercial businesses by legal form.
+Corporations are deemed to carry on a commercial business by virtue of their legal form.
 The allowance under section 11(1) sentence 3 no. 1 GewStG does not apply to corporations.

-GmbH and UG are subject to bookkeeping and balance-sheet obligations under commercial law.
-An income-surplus calculation is generally not available for the company.
+GmbH and UG are subject to bookkeeping and balance sheet obligations under German commercial law.
+An Einnahmen-Überschuss-Rechnung is generally not available for the company.

-Payments between company and shareholder must be documented clearly for tax purposes.
-Unclear withdrawals or private payments through company accounts can create significant tax risks.
+Payments between the company and its shareholders must be properly documented for tax purposes.
+Unclear withdrawals or private payments via company accounts can create significant tax risks.

 Important tax topics

-The company taxes its profit independently.
-The basis is bookkeeping, annual accounts and the corporate income tax return.
+The company taxes its profit separately.
+The basis is the bookkeeping, annual accounts and corporate income tax return.

 Trade tax

-A GmbH or UG is usually subject to trade tax.
-There is no trade tax allowance as for natural persons.
+A GmbH or UG is generally subject to trade tax.
+There is no trade tax allowance comparable to the allowance for individuals.

 VAT

-Entrepreneur status, invoicing, input VAT deduction, advance filing period and possible VAT-specific issues must be reviewed.
+Entrepreneur status, invoicing, input VAT deduction, filing period for VAT pre-filings and possible VAT-specific issues must be reviewed.

-Remuneration to shareholder-managing directors must be clearly agreed, appropriate and actually implemented.
-Otherwise hidden profit distributions may arise.
+Remuneration paid to shareholder-managing directors must be clearly agreed, appropriate and actually implemented.
+Otherwise, hidden profit distributions may arise.

 Shareholder loans

-Loans between shareholder and company should be documented in writing, at arm’s length and traceably.
+Loans between shareholder and company should be documented in writing, on arm’s length terms and in a traceable manner.

 Profit distributions are taxed separately at shareholder level.
 Company level and shareholder level must be considered separately.